 Ca= Rating factor for variation in ambient air temperature

 Cg= Rating factor for Grouping cables

-C) Values of different derating factors for calculating ‘C’ shall be taken as per manufacture catalogs.
+C) The values of different derating factors for calculating ‘C’ shall be taken as per manufacture catalogs.
 The value of C thus calculated is multiplied by the cables continuous current obtained from the standard tables and gives the derated current capacity of cables.

-D) In case cables laid partially in air and large size in ground, take the derating factor from ground calculation.
+D) In case cables laid partially in air and large size in-ground, take the derating factor from the ground calculation.